Rectus/openxr-steamvr-passthrough/readme.md

 - OpenGL applications are not currently supported.
 - The DirectX12 renderer isn't using shared textures for the camera frames.
 This limits performance.
 - The 3D reconstruction modes do not project the images correctly yet.
+- The 3D stereo reconstruction mode is not supported with Vulkan.

 ### Supported Headsets ###